-Related parties with whom Maersk Insurance A/S has had transactions in 2019:
+Related parties with whom Maersk Insurance A/S has had transactions in 2021:

-- Maersk Insurance A/S has granted a loan of USD 146.9m to the parent company A.P.
+- Maersk Insurance A/S has granted a loan of USD 152m to the parent company A.P.
 Møller Mærsk A/S according to permission from the Danish Financial Supervisory Authority.
 The loan yields interest at arm's length basis. - An agreement has been established with A.P.
-Møller Mærsk A/S related to fees for investment services, underwriting, reinsurance, bookkeeping, reporting, IT, legal, tax and internal audit.
+Møller Mærsk A/S related to fees for investment services, underwriting, reinsurance, claims handling, bookkeeping, reporting, IT, legal and tax. - Transactions with related parties have been conducted on market terms and apart from the above there have been no unusual or significant transactions with related parties in the financial year.